Foundry Prince George

-Reporting to the Foundry Prince George Manager, the clinician provides a range of therapeutic one-on-one and group interventions for young people and their family members in support of mental wellness, healthy well-being, and empowerment to access tools, support, and strategies they need to thrive in life.
-Clinical counselling is offered both in-person onsite, and virtually via video platform.
-The successful candidate will function as part of an integrated, multi-disciplinary team and will work closely with related social support services at Youth Around Prince and other relevant community resources.
+The concurrent disorders clinician provides a range of therapeutic one on one and group interventions for young people and their family members impacted by mental wellness and substance use challenges.
+The position functions as part of an integrated, multi-disciplinary team and works closely with related social support services at Youth Around Prince and other relevant community resources.

 What you will bring

 Our caring community health providers are passionate about helping children, youth, families, and seniors live well.
 They believe in guiding each individual through a holistic approach to health that embodies all aspects of physical, mental, and social well-being to support people to live healthier, happier lives.